 The sequential tests were done using the tools and configuration as procedures as above.
 In this case the maximum amount of throughput achievable against a single volume is ~3.4GiBps for both 100% reads and mixed 50% read/write workloads.

-Testing reveals that the Cloud Volumes Service performs at minimal latency on GC.
+Testing reveals that the Cloud Volumes Service performs at minimal latency on Google Cloud.
 Running in the us-central1 region, NFSv3 workloads drove ~168,000 IOPS before reaching the 2ms latency mark.

 Read this blog for more information on how enterprise applications perform with Cloud Volumes Service for Google Cloud Platform.